Towards Atoms of Large Language Models: Atoms of LLMs

-The key hyperparameters are the sparsity coefficient \(\lambda\) in the loss function~\ref{equation:loss} and the threshold initialization.
-We fix \(\lambda = 0.1\) (later shown to be insensitive) and set the threshold initialization to \(0.001\) (or \(0.0001\)), which offers a good balance between training speed and effectiveness: smaller initial thresholds make it easier to locate a value that satisfies the support-separation condition but lengthen training, while \(0.001\) provides a reliable default in our experiments.
-Moreover, the straight-through estimator \citep{rajamanoharan2024jumping} is used to approximate gradients at the non-differentiable threshold points during training.
-Practically, this can be viewed as a differentiable surrogate for \(\ell_0\) support selection, while the \(\ell_1\) regularization term encourages sparsity in the coefficient magnitudes.
+The key hyperparameters are the sparsity coefficient \(\lambda\) in the loss function (Eq.~\ref{equation:loss}) and the threshold initialization.
+We fix \(\lambda = 0.1\) (later shown to be insensitive) and initialize the threshold at 0.001 (or 0.0001), which provides a good trade-off between training efficiency and effectiveness: smaller initial thresholds facilitate satisfying the support-separation condition but substantially increase training time, whereas 0.001 serves as a stable and reliable default in our experiments.
+During training, we employ the straight-through estimator \citep{rajamanoharan2024jumping} to approximate gradients at the non-differentiable threshold.

-During training, we select the checkpoint on the Pareto front that optimally balances reconstruction and sparsity losses as the final model, and Figure~\ref{fig:Pareto_Front_Gemma2-2B} illustrates the Pareto front for Gemma2-2B.
+We select the final model as the checkpoint on the Pareto front that optimally balances reconstruction error and sparsity.
+Fig.~\ref{fig:Pareto_Front_Gemma2-2B} illustrates the Pareto front for Gemma2-2B.

-It is noteworthy that the reconstruction performance is largely insensitive to hyperparameters, as training with \(\lambda \in \{0.01,\,0.1,\,1\}\) yields nearly identical learning curves (Figure~\ref{fig:Robust_Train_Loss}), demonstrating robustness to the sparsity coefficient.
-This indicates that high-fidelity reconstruction reflects the inherent sparsifiability of the representations rather than an artifact of meticulous tuning.
+The specific computational cost is as follows: \begin{itemize} \item Gemma2-2B (per layer): $\sim$24 GPU-hours on RTX 3090-24G (on average); \item Gemma2-9B (per layer): $\sim$56 GPU-hours on A100-80G (on average); \item Llama3.1-8B (per layer): $\sim$58 GPU-hours on A100-80G (on average); \item Largest TSAE trained in this work (Fig.~\ref{fig:Scaling_Saes}, top-right): $\sim$135 GPU-hours on A100-80G. \end{itemize}

-A minor training issue was observed in layers 30 and 31 of Llama 3.1-8B, where unusually large activations caused optimization to fail; consequently, these layers are omitted from the reported results.
+A minor training issue was observed in layers 30 and 31 of Llama 3.1-8B, where unusually large activations caused optimization to fail.
+Consequently, these layers are omitted from the reported results.
 This behavior is likely related to their proximity to the output, where activations may drive next-token prediction rather than encode entity-specific information.
+Further analysis indicates that the failure is mainly due to abnormally high data variance in these layers; normalizing the training data by its distributional standard deviation, followed by a simple reparameterization of the trained model, largely resolves the issue.
 By contrast, Gemma 2-2B and Gemma 2-9B did not exhibit this problem, possibly because their extensive use of RMSNorm mitigates such activation outliers.